How to Use Translocation of Food 2 Flashcards Effectively in Cambridge IGCSE Biology (0610)

 Common mistakes students make with flashcards

-- Confusing ring-barking (blocks phloem) with cutting xylem (blocks water).
+- Confusing ring-barking (phloem damage) with xylem cutting (water transport).

 When you need more support